AppGharage/Epay-Docs/source/docs/transfers.md

 ## Transfers

-> Use you Epay dashboard as you wish.
+> Use your Epay dashboard as you wish.

 To transfer funds from your Epay account is very simple.